-- The older method of using DatasetProvider.BeforeUpdateRecord() to break the data packet apart and apply the updates to the underlying tables - The newer method of applying updates by using the UpdateObject property
+- The Delphi 4 method of using DatasetProvider.BeforeUpdateRecord() to break the data packet apart and apply the updates to the underlying tables - Using the Delphi 5 method of applying updates by using the UpdateObject property

 When using cached updates with a multitable join, you need to configure one TUpdateSQL component for each table that will be updated.
 Because the UpdateObject property can only be assigned to one TUpdateSQL component, you needed to link all the TUpdateSQL.Dataset properties to the joined dataset programmatically in TQuery.OnUpdateRecord and call TUpdateSQL.Apply to bind the parameters and execute the underlying SQL statement.
-In this case, the dataset you're interested in is the Delta dataset.
+In our case, the dataset we're interested in is the Delta dataset.
 This dataset is passed as a parameter into the TQuery.OnUpdateRecord event.